castjohn/Catostomid_assembly/README.md

 ```

 #### Miniasm assembly
 A minimap run will precede the miniasm assembly.
 You are essentially mapping the nanopore reads to themselves for indexing purposes.
-The output will be a massive file so pipeing
-directly to zipped file saves space.
+The output will be a massive file so pipeing directly to zipped file saves space.
+Run in tmux and do not use nohup for minimap2
 ```
 minimap2 -x ava-ont -t 78 NanoporeReads.fastq.gz NanoporeReads.fastq.gz | gzip -9 all_reads.paf.gz
 ```